Accor plans to add more than 1,200 hotels

-June 27 (Reuters) - Accor ACCP.PA plans to open more than 1,200 hotels in the next five years, thus increasing the number of its resorts by more than one-fifth, Europe's biggest hotel group said on Tuesday as part of its capital markets day.
+June 27 (Reuters) - Accor ACCP.PA plans to open more than 1,200 hotels in the next five years, increasing the number of its resorts by more than one-fifth, Europe's biggest hotel group said on Tuesday.

 The hotel industry has benefited from higher prices and a rebound in travel demand in the wake of the pandemic, with consumers rushing to travel even as rising interest rates stoke fears of a recession and inflation erodes household purchasing power.

-Accor also raised its outlook, forecasting its 2023 revenue per room (RevPAR) to grow by 15% to 20% amid reorganisation plans that were implemented in January.
+Accor also raised its outlook at its capital markets day, forecasting its 2023 revenue per room (RevPAR) to grow by 15% to 20% amid reorganisation plans that were implemented in January.

 The firm expects core earnings before interests, taxes, depreciation and amortisation (EBITDA) this year of 920-960 million euros ($1.01-$1.05 billion).